 - 4 2026 World Cup host cities

-- 5 48 Nations: The Biggest World Cup in History
+- 5 Forty-Eight Nations: The Biggest World Cup in History

 - 6 Which nations have already qualified for the World Cup?

-- 7 Where to watch the World Cup in Brazil?
+- 7 Where to Watch the World Cup in England?

 - 8 Frequently asked questions about the 2026 World Cup